On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Preliminaries

-In order to fix the convention we use throughout the paper, we recall the definition of the Drinfeld-Jimbo quantum group $\cU_q(\g_\R)$ where $\g$ is a simple Lie algebra of general type \cite{D, J}.
-Let $I=\{1,2,...,n\}$ denotes the set of nodes of the Dynkin diagram of $\g$ where $n=rank(\g)$. \begin{Def} Let $(-,-)$ be the $W$-invariant inner product of the root lattice where $W$ is the Weyl group of the Cartan datum.
-Let $\a_i$, $i\in I$ be the positive simple roots, and we define
+We follow the convention used in \cite{Ip4}.
+Let $\g$ be a simple Lie algebra over $\C$, $I=\{1,2,...,n\}$ denotes the set of nodes of the Dynkin diagram of $\g$ where $n=rank(\g)$.
+Let $W$ denote the Weyl group, and $w_0\in W$ its longest element with length $l(w_0)$.